 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET (OET-RV) But as Paul opening his mouth to speak, Gallio said to the Jews, “I would have accepted this charge if it was a serious wrong or evil crime and would have listened to you Jews.
+OET (OET-RV) But as Paul opened his mouth to speak, Gallio said to the Jews, “I would have accepted this charge if it was a serious wrong or evil crime and would have listened to you Jews.

-OET-LVBut the Paulos going to_be_opening_up his mouth, the Galliōn said to the Youdaiōns:
+OET-LV But the Paulos going to_be_opening_up his mouth, the Galliōn said to the Youdaiōns:

 If on_one_hand it_was a_certain wrong or evil crime, Oh Youdaiōns, according_to the_matter wishfully I_had_tolerated of_you_all,

-SR-GNTΜέλλοντος δὲ τοῦ Παύλου ἀνοίγειν τὸ στόμα, εἶπεν Γαλλίων πρὸς τοὺς Ἰουδαίους, “Εἰ μὲν ἦν ἀδίκημά τι ῥᾳδιούργημα πονηρόν, Ἰουδαῖοι, κατὰ λόγον ἂν ἀνεσχόμην ὑμῶν·
+SR-GNT Μέλλοντος δὲ τοῦ Παύλου ἀνοίγειν τὸ στόμα, εἶπεν ὁ Γαλλίων πρὸς τοὺς Ἰουδαίους, “Εἰ μὲν ἦν ἀδίκημά τι ἢ ῥᾳδιούργημα πονηρόν, ὦ Ἰουδαῖοι, κατὰ λόγον ἂν ἀνεσχόμην ὑμῶν· ‡

 (Mellontos de tou Paulou anoigein to stoma, eipen ho Galliōn pros tous Youdaious, “Ei men aʸn adikaʸma ti aʸ ɽadiourgaʸma ponaʸron, ō Youdaioi, kata logon an anesⱪomaʸn humōn;)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, magenta:vocative.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, magenta:vocative.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT But when Paul was going to open his mouth, Gallio said to the Jews, “O Jews, if indeed it was some crime or evil wrongdoing, by reason I would have endured you,